Close Menu

 The American cockroach, oddly enough, did not actually evolve in America; it arrived via ships from Africa hundreds of years ago.
 The Chinese research team led by Sheng Li describes their efforts in sequencing the cockroach genome and offers some insights regarding the findings.

-It turns out that the cockroach, which thrives in human proximity, and that likes to live on our waste, has one of the largest genomes yet studied.
+It turns out that the cockroach, which thrives in human proximity and likes to live on our waste, has one of the largest genomes yet studied.

 The insect has approximately 20,000 genes, surprisingly near the number of human genes.
 The genome is among the largest in the insect world, smaller only than that of the locust, though many of its segments, they found, appeared to be repetitive.

-Those genes that are particularly many are associated with the ability to react to chemical signals in the environment, such as traces of rotten food, and to resist poisoning, the researchers report.
+Those genes that are particularly abundant are associated with the ability to react to chemical signals in the environment, such as traces of rotten food, and to resist poisoning, the researchers report.

 The team’s research paper, ‘The genomic and functional landscapes of developmental plasticity in the American cockroach’, was published online in Nature Communications on March 21.
 It also consolidates the close genetic relationship between cockroaches and termites.